socialsignin/spring-social-security/quickstart.md

 Enabling futher connection options for logged-in users
 ------------------------------------------------------

-- When users who have logged in with one provider wish to connect with an additional provider using your application, spring-social-security peforms two functions through the use of ConnectInterceptors.
+- Spring Social's ConnectController allow users who have logged in with one provider to connect with an another 3rd-party provider. spring-social-security peforms two functions to support this use-case through the use of ConnectInterceptors.
+These interceptors

-* Ensures that no other local user has connected using this provider account previously, as we use 3rd party connection as a means of uniquely identifying a user.
+* Ensure that no other local user has connected using this provider account previously, as we use 3rd party connection as a means of uniquely identifying a user.

-* Amends the user's authorisation so they are granted provider-specific roles according to the set of providers they have connected with.
+* Amend the user's authorisation so they are granted provider-specific roles according to the set of providers they have connected with.

 - To enable this functionality